openintegrationhub/openintegrationhub/lib/cfm/README.md

 ### predefined global rules

-`resolverSkipDuplicateEntry`: Compares incoming data to target data and makes CFM return `{}` if it is an exact duplicate.
+`ResolverSkipDuplicateEntry`: Compares incoming data to target data and makes CFM return `{}` if it is an exact duplicate.

 ### Resolver
 Resolvers are the lowest-level component of the CFM.
 They contain a single arbitrary function that takes two data values and attempt to find a reconciliation for them.
 If successful, the reconciled value is returned as an object in the following form: `{value:returnedData}`.